 ACCT 2301 Principles of Accounting I (2-2-3) Accounting concepts and their application in transaction analysis and financial statement preparation; analysis of financial statements; and asset and equity accounting in proprietorships, partnerships, and corporations.
 Introduction to cost behavior, budgeting, responsibility accounting, cost control, and product costing.
 Prerequisite: MATH 1324 or MATH 1314.

 BIOL

 BIOL 2401 Anatomy & Physiology I (3-3-4) Study of the structure and function of human anatomy, including the neuro-endocrine, integumentary, musculoskeletal, digestive, urinary, reproductive, respiratory, and circulatory systems.
 Content may be either integrated or specialized.
-Prerequisite: READ 0200.
+Prerequisite: READ 0200 or equivalent as determined by placement test.